rmzelle/rmzelle.github.io/_posts/2014-02-23-csl-validator.md

 - change the "Schemas" text field, which currently accepts a URL to a schema, to a dropdown menu where the user can simply select the desired CSL schema version
 - hide the "Preset" field (keep default value of "None")
 - hide the "Parser" field (change value to "XML; don't load external entities")
-- hide the "XLMNS Filter" field
+- hide the "XMLNS Filter" field
 - hide the "Be lax about HTTP Content-Type" checkbox (check)
 - hide the "Show Image Report" checkbox (keep unchecked)
 - hide the "Show Source" checkbox (check)